Skip to content

 One thing I enjoyed about this movie is how it sets morality aside and gives us an unfiltered look at how Katie defrauds her friends and loved ones.

-When we first meet our young antagonist, it’s obvious her deception has been going on for some time.
-And for the first 20 minutes of the film, we follow Katie on her routine of shaving her head to keep up appearances and then collecting cash from donors to buy fake prescription drugs.
+When we first meet our young antagonist, it’s obvious her deception has been going on for some time, and for the first 20 minutes of the film, we follow Katie on her routine of shaving her head to keep up appearances and collects cash from donors to buy fake prescription drugs.

 (Katie's Cancer Campaign White Lie Movie Review)-Credit: Rock Salt Releasing